Most incompatible measurements and sum-of-squares optimisation

 \subsection{Random incompatibility robustness}

-Exhibiting a universal parent measurement as described above is a difficult task, and a first step has to be taken to somehow restrict the class of measurements considered without loss of generality.
+Exhibiting a universal parent measurement as described above is a difficult task, and a first step is to restrict the class of measurements considered without loss of generality.
 For $\irr$ (as well as $\irg$), we can exploit the \emph{pre-processing monotonicity} of the incompatibility measure to study only \emph{projective} measurements, up to a Naimark dilation that would not improve the robustness~\cite{DFK19}.
 The results obtained this way are naturally agnostic of the dimension of the system.

 Hence, let us consider $k$ projective measurements with $n$ outcomes, denoted $\{\Pj{1}\}_{j_1=1}^n,\ldots,\{\Pj{k}\}_{j_k=1}^n$.
 We define

 where the proportionality factor in the definition of $G_\vj^{(2)}$ is fixed by normalisation, i.e., $\sum_\vj G_\vj^{(2)}=\id$.
 Note that the positivity of $G_\vj^{(2)}$ is trivial as the polynomial $(X-\alpha_{k,n})^2$ is a square.
 Our goal is to find the noise associated with this $G_\vj^{(2)}$, that is, the value of $\eta$ such that we have a feasible point in \cref{eqn:irr}.
 This requires finding the marginals of $G_\vj^{(2)}$ and its normalisation factor, a task that boils down to computing those of the successive powers of $S_\vj$ as $G_\vj^{(2)}\propto S_\vj^2-2\alpha_{k,n} S_\vj+\alpha_{k,n}^2\id$: